-Approximately 10.0 percent of our revenue is directly related to oil and gas drilling activity and oil sands development in western Canada.
+Approximately 14.0 percent of our revenue is directly related to oil and gas drilling activity and oil sands development in western Canada.
 As a service provider to the oil and gas industries we are reliant on the levels of capital expenditures made by oil and gas exploration and production companies ("E&Ps").
 In our experience, the level of capital investment made by E&Ps is based on several factors including, but not limited to:

-- net hydrocarbon prices and the related impacts of fluctuating light/heavy and sweet/sour crude oil differentials; - market access and long-term takeaway capacity, including pipeline and rail infrastructure; - anticipated and actual aggregate production levels; - · access to capital; - regulatory and stakeholder approvals for exploration and development activities; - changes in demand for refinery feedstock; - fuel conservation measures, long-term demand for fossil fuels, the evolution of electric vehicles ("EV") and alternative forms of transportation; - · changes to royalty and tax legislation; - · indigenous claims or protests; and - environmental regulations and approvals.
+- net hydrocarbon prices and the related impacts of fluctuating light/heavy and sweet/sour crude oil differentials; - market access and long-term takeaway capacity, including pipeline and rail infrastructure; - anticipated and actual aggregate production levels; - access to capital; - regulatory and stakeholder approvals for exploration and development activities; - changes in demand for refinery feedstock; - fuel conservation measures, long-term demand for fossil fuels, the evolution of electric vehicles ("EV") and alternative forms of transportation; - changes to royalty and tax legislation; - indigenous claims or protests; and - environmental regulations and approvals.

-Negative public perception of oil sands, conventional oil and natural development, pipelines, hydraulic fracturing and fossil fuels generally may further impede industry growth in the WCSB.
+Negative public perception of oil sands, conventional natural oil and aas development, pipelines, hydraulic fracturing and fossil fuels generally may further impede industry growth in the WCSB.
 Operators and producers tend to examine long-term fundamentals affecting the foregoing factors before they adjust their capital budgets to reflect these assessments.
 There can be no certainty that investments will be made by E&Ps, or that approvals for infrastructure or export facilities by regulators or the judiciary will be forthcoming.
 Market access and longterm takeaway capacity are critical factors to western Canadian oil production growth.
 Further, the development of LNG export facilities and pipeline infrastructure are critical to the future development of Canada's natural gas sector.

 In addition, a change in this regulatory regime may impact our customers and our operations.
-Climate change regulations and carbon taxes may lead to project delays and additional costs to producers affecting both their profitability and their investments in oil, oil sands and natural gas.
-Given the evolving nature of the debate related to climate change, it is not currently possible to predict the nature of, or the impact on, our operations and future financial condition, however, it seems unlikely that major oil sands expansion, as seen in the past, will be forthcoming.
+Climate related regulations and carbon taxes may lead to project delays and additional costs to producers affecting both their profitability and their investments in oil, oil sands and natural gas.
+Given the evolving nature of the climate movement, it is not currently possible to predict the nature of, or the impact on, our operations and future financial condition.

 Further, the industry may become subject to new environmental regulations, which could negatively affect future capital expenditures.
-In addition to GHG emissions regulations, oil sands producers are subject to water use regulations, which may become more stringent and require additional capital in order to satisfy.
+In addition to GHG emissions regulations, oil sands producers are subject to water use regulations, which may become more stringent and require additional capital in order to satisfy those regulations.
 To date, regulations relating to water use and management, have had no demonstrable or quantifiable negative effect on our business.